Categories

 England and Northern Ireland

-In England and Northern Ireland, you don't have to pay SDLT on a property under £425,000 as a first time buyer.
+In England and Northern Ireland, first-time buyers don't have to pay SDLT on a property under £425,000.

 You'll also only pay 5% SDLT on the value up to £625,000.